rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ### Field[x, y; w, h; name; label; default]

 This is a textbox element.
 Most other elements have a similar style of attributes.
-The "name" attribute is used in callbacks to get the submitted information.
+The name attribute is used in callbacks to get the submitted information.
-The others are pretty self-explaintary.
+The x and y attributes determine the position of the element, and the w and h attributes provide the size.

     field[1,1;3,1;firstname;Firstname;]

-It is perfectly valid to not define an attribute, like above.
+It is perfectly valid to not define an attribute.

 ### Other Elements

-You should look in [lua_api.txt](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L1019) for a list of all possible elements, just search for "Formspec".
+You should refer to [lua_api.txt](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L1019) for a list of all possible elements.
+Search for "Formspec" to locate the correct part of the document.
-It is near line 1019, at time of writing.
+At the time of writing, formspec information begins on line 1765.

 ## Displaying Formspecs

-Here is a generalized way to show a formspec
+Here is a generalized way to show a formspec:

     minetest.show_formspec(playername, formname, formspec)

-Formnames should be itemnames, however that is not enforced.
+Formnames should be itemnames; however, this is not enforced.
-There is no need to override a formspec here, formspecs are not registered like nodes and items are, instead the formspec code is sent to the player's client for them to see, along with the formname.
+There is no need to override a formspec, because formspecs are not registered like nodes and items are.
+The formspec code is sent to the player's client for them to see, along with the formname.
-Formnames are used in callbacks to identify which form has been submitted, and see if the callback is relevant.
+Formnames are used in callbacks to identify which form has been submitted, and to see if the callback is relevant.

 ### Example

+This example shows a formspec to a player when they use the /formspec command.

 <figure class="right_image">
     <img src="{{ page.root }}/static/formspec_name.png" alt="Name Formspec">